About Wendy MortonMember of Parliament for Aldridge-Brownhills

-Wendy was elected in May 2015 as the Member of Parliament for Aldridge-Brownhills and was re-elected in June 2017 with more than a 65% share of the vote and an increased majority.
+Wendy was elected in May 2015 as the Member of Parliament for Aldridge-Brownhills and was re-elected in June 2017 and December 2019 with more than a 70% share of the vote and an increased majority.

-Following his election as Prime Minister Boris Johnson appointed Wendy to the Government as the Parliamentary Under Secretary of State at the Ministry of Justice.
-Wendy’s appointment to the Ministry of Justice makes her the first Member of Parliament for Aldridge-Brownhills to be appointed as a Government Minister.
+In forming his first administration Prime Minister Boris Johnson appointed Wendy to the Government as the Parliamentary Under Secretary of State at the Ministry of Justice.
+Following the Government’s re-election at the end of 2019 Wendy was appointed as the Parliamentary Under Secretary of State at the Foreign, Commonwealth and Development Office.
+Wendy is the first Member of Parliament for Aldridge-Brownhills to be appointed as a Government Minister.

 As a backbench Member of Parliament, Wendy successfully steered two Private Members Bills through Parliament, both of which received Royal Assent and became law.
 The NHS (Charitable Trusts etc.) Act 2016 ensures that Great Ormond Street Hospital Children’s Charity retains the royalties to J.M.
 Barrie’s play Peter Pan.
 Her second Bill, The ‘Local Audit (Public Access to Documents) Act 2017’ gives journalists the opportunity to examine public documents ensuring that there are greater levels of transparency and open government.

 For many years Wendy has supported volunteering and social action and has been actively involved in local community projects.
 Before becoming MP for Aldridge-Brownhills, Wendy served as vice-chairman of the Conservative Party and held responsibility for social action. she was also joint-project leader for international social action initiative Project Umubano, which has organised projects in Rwanda, Burundi, and Sierra Leone.